vetrek/SmartString/README.md

 # SmartString

-Powerful and small library that will allow you to create complex attributed strings.
-Easily Chain Strings and SmartStrings to create exactly the desired Style.
+Powerful and small library written in **Swift** that will allow you to create complex attributed strings.
+Easily chain Strings + SmartStrings to create the perfect style, and register substrings Tap Getures handlers.
-It also allows the registration of Tap Getures handlers on specific substrings.

 ## Features